Losant/losant-docs/docs/mqtt/overview.md

 ## MQTT Version and Limitations

-Structure supports MQTT version v3.1.1 with the following exceptions:
+Losant supports MQTT version v3.1.1 with the following exceptions:

 * QoS 1 and QoS 2 are not supported.
 * Retained messages are not supported.